What Causes White Spots or Dots on TV Screen | Remove White Spots Manually

 How to Fix & Repair White Spots or Dots on TV Screen

 This specific problem that may appear on your television is one of the most common when the display panel starts to fail.
-Not everyone immediately realizes this fault, only when they begin to see images with poor quality and even some white graphics.
+Not everyone immediately realizes this fault, only when they see images with poor quality and even some white graphics.
 Then there are some simple ways to minimize or eliminate the problem.

 One of the possible solutions would be to lower the level of the light you see in the background on the TV in the menu.
 If you have a smart TV, go to “expert settings,” and that’s it.